collapsed-stacks/startups/questions/8518/in-the-invoices-i-give-to-customer-should-i-also-show-the-amount-customer-paid.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2016-02-21
 - score: 1

-<p>You have not said where your country is...</p>
+You have not said where your country is...

-<p>But...
-I strongly suggest you get advice from an accountant on how you should draw an invoice. </p>
+But...
+I strongly suggest you get advice from an accountant on how you should draw an invoice.

-<p>I have never heard of a customer withholding tax that should be paid by the supplier.
+I have never heard of a customer withholding tax that should be paid by the supplier.
 It might be true...
 But if you get this wrong, the tax man could find you liable for the unpaid tax.
-Then you pay up or go to jail.</p>
+Then you pay up or go to jail.

-<p>Do you think the laws in your country/state will accept your question and answer here as sufficient care in paying tax?
-I doubt it.</p>
+Do you think the laws in your country/state will accept your question and answer here as sufficient care in paying tax?
+I doubt it.

-<p>Best of luck</p>
+Best of luck